gazebosim/docs/migrating_gazebo_classic_ros2_packages.md

 ## Modify the model

-We will be using the `waffle` robot for this tutorial, so we'll edit the file `turtlebot3_gazebo/models/turtlebot3_waffle/model.sdf`.
+We will be using the `waffle` robot for this tutorial, so we'll edit the file [`turtlebot3_gazebo/models/turtlebot3_waffle/model.sdf`](https://github.com/ROBOTIS-GIT/turtlebot3_simulations/blob/master/turtlebot3_gazebo/models/turtlebot3_waffle/model.sdf).
 The changes we need to make are mostly related to plugins and their parameters.
+You can reference the Waffle [model SDF file before editing here](https://github.com/ROBOTIS-GIT/turtlebot3_simulations/blob/master/turtlebot3_gazebo/models/turtlebot3_waffle/model.sdf), and [after editing here](https://github.com/azeey/turtlebot3_simulations/blob/new_gazebo/turtlebot3_gazebo/models/turtlebot3_waffle/model.sdf).
 ### libgazebo_ros_imu_sensor.so

 This plugin can be removed since there is a generic IMU plugin that handles all